Item - 2025.PH18.6

 12. City Council authorize the Executive Director, Housing Secretariat to execute, on behalf of the City, any security or financing documents required by the non-profit and Indigenous housing operators, including any postponement, confirmation of status, discharge or consent documents where and when required during the term of the municipal housing project facility agreement, as required by normal business practices, and provided that such documents do not give rise to financial obligations on the part of the City that have not been previously approved by City Council.

-13. City Council authorize the Executive Director, Corporate Real Estate Management, or designate in consultation with the Executive Director, Housing Secretariat, to negotiate, approve and execute, on behalf of the City, long-term leases (or sublease as applicable ) and related agreements with the non-profit housing operators selected through requests for proposals for 175 Cummer Avenue, 35 Bellevue Avenue, and 11 Brock Avenue, or any related corporation(s) substantially on the major terms and conditions set out in Attachment 1 to the report (Jan 9, 2025) from the Executive Director, Housing Secretariat and Executive Director, Corporate Real Estate Management, and such other terms as deemed appropriate by the Executive Director, Corporate Real Estate Management, in consultation with Executive Director, Housing Secretariat, and in a form satisfactory to the City Solicitor.
+13. City Council authorize the Executive Director, Corporate Real Estate Management, or designate in consultation with the Executive Director, Housing Secretariat, to negotiate, approve and execute, on behalf of the City, long-term leases (or sublease as applicable ) and related agreements with the non-profit housing operators selected through requests for proposals for 175 Cummer Avenue, 35 Bellevue Avenue, and 11 Brock Avenue, or any related corporation(s) substantially on the major terms and conditions set out in Attachment 1 to the report (January 9, 2025) from the Executive Director, Housing Secretariat, the Executive Director, Corporate Real Estate Management and the Chief Procurement Officer, and such other terms as deemed appropriate by the Executive Director, Corporate Real Estate Management, in consultation with Executive Director, Housing Secretariat, and in a form satisfactory to the City Solicitor.

-14. Subject to City Council approval of a zoning by-law for the development, City Council authorize the Executive Director, Corporate Real Estate Management, in consultation with the Executive Director, Housing Secretariat, to negotiate, approve and execute, on behalf of the City, a long-term nominal rent lease with Youth Without Shelter or a related entity at 7-9 Wardlaw Crescent substantially on the major terms and conditions set out in Attachment 1 to the report (Jan 9, 2025) from the Executive Director, Housing Secretariat and the Executive Director, Corporate Real Estate Management, and such other terms as deemed appropriate by the Executive Director, Corporate Real Estate Management, in consultation with the Executive Director, Housing Secretariat and in a form satisfactory to the City Solicitor.
+14. Subject to City Council approval of a zoning by-law for the development, City Council authorize the Executive Director, Corporate Real Estate Management, in consultation with the Executive Director, Housing Secretariat, to negotiate, approve and execute, on behalf of the City, a long-term nominal rent lease with Youth Without Shelter or a related entity at 7-9 Wardlaw Crescent substantially on the major terms and conditions set out in Attachment 1 to report (January 9, 2025) from the Executive Director, Housing Secretariat, the Executive Director, Corporate Real Estate Management and the Chief Procurement Officer, and such other terms as deemed appropriate by the Executive Director, Corporate Real Estate Management, in consultation with the Executive Director, Housing Secretariat and in a form satisfactory to the City Solicitor.

 15. Subject to City Council approval of a zoning by-law for the development, City Council authorize the Executive Director, Housing Secretariat to negotiate and execute on behalf of the City, a municipal housing project facility agreement with Youth Without Shelter or a related entity, for 7-9 Wardlaw Crescent, to set out the terms of the operation of the new affordable rental housing, on terms and conditions satisfactory to the Executive Director, Housing Secretariat and in a form approved by the City Solicitor.